Lifting Accessories Manufacturers and User Responsibilities

 In addition to CE Marking in the UK lifting accessories are covered by the Lifting Operations and Lifting Equipment Regulations 1998 (LOLER)

 In practice, LOLER regulations require all lifting operations to be properly planned and supervised by a ‘competent person'.
-LOLER also requires that all lifting accessories must undergo regular examinations by an independent competent person to ensure that it is fit for purpose — it is the responsibility of the business who own or rent the equipment to make sure these examinations take place.
+LOLER also requires that all lifting accessories must undergo regular examinations by an independent competent person to ensure that it is fit for purpose — it is the responsibility of the business that own or rent the equipment to make sure these examinations take place.
 The lifting accessories must then be appropriately marked and records of each examination must be kept, with any defects being reported to the person responsible for the equipment and the relevant enforcing authority

 LOLER testing must be performed by what is known officially as a ‘competent person’: someone qualified to perform the thorough examination.